DauntlessStudio/Bedrock-Developments/documentation/commands.md

-  -v, --values <values...>        the values, either a list of enum values or a min-max -d, --default <default>         the default value -c, --client                    should use client_sync -h, --help                      display help for command
+  -v, --values <values...>        the values, either a list of enum values or a min-max -d, --default <default>         the default value -c, --client                    should use client_sync -e, --event                     automatically generate events for the values -h, --help                      display help for command
 ```
 ### Example(s)